chrisnguyenhi/chrisnguyenhi.github.io/essays/hi.md

 As a STEM Resource Mentor, I have taught high school students how to code and pushed for more 21st century skills to be taught in the classrooms.
 This position has allowed to understand different learning styles and work with people of different age groups from students to teachers.

 My drive to succeed lies in my background.
-Since birth, I lived in a public housing project in the town of Kalihi.
+For 20 years, I lived in a public housing project in the town of Kalihi.
-With the presence of drugs and gangs-- the temptations that many people living in low-income areas succumb to-- I wanted to break the cycle of poverty.
+In the presence of drugs and gangs-- the temptations that many people living in low-income areas succumb to-- I wanted to break the cycle of poverty.
 This goal drove me to work hard and as a result, I graduated as valedictorian of my high school, earned many scholarship awards and became the first member of my family to attend college.
 In 10 years, I envision myself as the success story of my town and prove to others that despite being the son of immigrant parents and coming from a social-economically disadvantaged background, anyone can succeed.